Visby Cathedral: Foundation, construction and development during the Middle Ages

 Visby Cathedral was not originally built as a cathedral, but as a church for the German traders who visited Visby during the 13th century.
 The city was an important port of the powerful, German-dominated Hanseatic League, and the church was one of the most important churches of the city.
-At the end of the Middle Ages it was the richest church in Visby by far, and it was the second largest church of the city.
+At the end of the Middle Ages Saint Mary's Church was the richest church in Visby by far, and it was the second-largest church of the city.
 Being a church for itinerant traders, it originally lacked a territorial congregation and was not subjected to any bishop or lord.
 Instead, it would be used by the traders whenever they were in Visby, and they brought along their own clergy.
 At other times the church was simply unused and stood empty.
 Eventually several of the traders settled permanently in Visby, and formed a territorial congregation subjected, like all of Gotland, to the Bishop of Linköping.
-Henceforth the church was used both by the German congregation of Visby, and by the visiting German traders who continued to bring their own priests.
+Henceforth Saint Mary's Church was used both by the German congregation of Visby, and by the visiting German traders who continued to bring their own priests.

-The very first church building was probably a wooden church, but of this building no traces remain.
+The first church building was probably wooden, but no traces remain of this building.
 Construction of the current, stone building started during the second half of the 12th century.
 Funding was supplied through a levy which all visiting German traders had to pay.
 It was consecrated by Bishop Bengt of Linköping on 27 July 1225.
 This first stone church was a basilica in Romanesque style.
 It had a nave, two aisles, a western tower and a transept.
 It had a square chancel and an apse-like east end.
 It is possible that also the transept arms had apses.
 Quite soon thereafter, the chancel was rebuilt into the square chancel seen today.
 At the same time the transept was enlarged and the two eastern, smaller towers built in the angle between the transept and the chancel.
 A new portal, the so-called bridal portal (Swedish: brudportalen) was constructed in the western transept where it still remains.